 See the Participant's Guide for a complete Packing List and more details.

 Manual de Participante

-Note: Due to remodeling of the San Yisido border crossing, this year partcipants will bring their luggage with them, as we will not be able to use the luggage trucks.
+Note: Due to remodeling of the San Yisido border crossing, this year partcipants will carry their luggage with them thro9gh the border, as we will not be able to use the luggage trucks.